codecflow/branding/README.md

 # Branding

-# Codec Branding Assets
+# CodecFlow Branding Assets

-This repository contains the official branding assets for Codec, including logos, partner integration assets, and brand guidelines.
+This repository contains the official branding assets for CodecFlow, including logos, partner integration assets, and brand guidelines.

 ## 📁 Repository Structure

-### codec-logo
+### codecFlow-logo
-The main brand assets for Codec, organized by format and usage:
+The main brand assets for CodecFlow, organized by format and usage:

 - **logo/** - Primary logo files
   - `eps/` - Vector files for print and professional use